 Beneficiaries with large group insurance can have group health insurance as primary and Medicare as secondary.

-Seniors can enroll in Medicare Part A as the benefits are free after having worked for at least ten years.
+You can enroll in Part A as the benefits are free after having worked for at least ten years.

 Delay Medicare Part B and Medicare Part D Enrollment